oroinc/documentation/user/back-office/getting-started/navigation/record-tables.rst

 2. **Fields that can take limited values**

-   Start typing the required value into the text filed.
-When you this value appears in the drop-down list, click it to select.
+   Start typing the required value into the text field.
+When this value appears in the drop-down list, click it to select.
 You can click the empty text field to see the list of all available values.

 3. **Dates and time**